thomazyazima/thomazyazima.github.io/week-1/4-set-up-repo/readme.md

 If you are using HTTPS, you will be prompted to enter your github username and password.

-Now you should see some stuff execute, it looks like you're hacking a mainframe in the 90s.

 After the command prompt appears again, execute the command `ls`.
 You should now see the folder with the same name as the repo you cloned!
 Navigate into this folder with `cd` and poke around.

 If you've already tried visiting **[username].github.io** only to be greeted with a *404 page not found* error, do not despair!
-This is because you haven't actually built any pages yet, which is something you will be doing in the next challenge.
+This is because you haven't actually built any pages yet, which is something you will be doing later.
+It also sometimes takes 10 minutes to be viewable.

-## Release 2: Open Source
+## Release 2: Open Source and Licenses

 You added an MIT License to your repository.
 Read these articles to explain why:

 * [Open Source](http://skillcrush.com/2012/08/29/open-source-software/)
 * [Open Source licensing](http://www.slideshare.net/CodeMontage/writespeakcode-open-source-licenses)